-Executive recognizes that the Company's employees are a valuable asset to the Company and represent a substantial investment of Company time and resources.
-Accordingly, during the Employment Period and for one (1) year thereafter, Executive hereby agrees not to, directly or indirectly, solicit or assist any other person or entity in soliciting any employee of the Parent, the Company or any of their subsidiaries to perform services for any entity (other than the Parent, the Company or their subsidiaries), or attempt to induce any such employee to leave the employment of the Parent, the Company or their subsidiaries.
+The Executive recognizes that the Company's employees are a valuable asset to the Company and represent a substantial investment of Company time and resources.
+Accordingly, during the Employment Period and for one (1) year thereafter, the Executive hereby agrees not to, directly or indirectly, solicit or assist any other person or entity in soliciting any employee of ON Semiconductor Corporation (the "Parent"), the Company or any of their subsidiaries to perform services for any entity (other than the Parent, the Company or their subsidiaries), or attempt to induce any such employee to leave the employment of the Parent, the Company or their subsidiaries.